The Royal Ballet

 'EXHILARATING AND RAVISHINGLY EXPRESSIVE'

-Woolf Works expresses the heart of an artistic life driven to discover a freer, uniquely modern realism, and brings to life Woolf’s world of 'granite and rainbow' where human beings are at once both physical body and uncontained essence.
+Enmeshing themes from three of Woolf's landmark novels, ‘Mrs Dalloway’, ‘Orlando’, and ‘The Waves’, alongside elements of her letters, essays and diaries, Woolf Works recreates the synaesthetic collision of form and substance at play in Woolf’s novels, expressing the heart of an artistic life driven to discover a freer, uniquely modern realism, while bringing to life Woolf’s world of “granite and rainbow” where human beings are at once both physical body and uncontained essence.

 Woolf Works is structured into three acts; ‘I now, I then’, ‘Becomings’ and ‘Tuesday’, each starkly distinct in visual design and choreography.
 “Woolf Works is not a literal description of Woolf’s writing.
 It’s very lavish, with new visualisation techniques and a collage structure; a full-on assault and collision of the senses.
 I think it’s interesting to have choreographed and designed the piece in the spirit of Woolf’s writing, in an unfolding stream of consciousness, rather than as a literal translation of the novels narratives” – Wayne McGregor